edvarderiksson/tailored-sound/README.md

 Tailored sounds allows users to create custom playlists easier than ever!

-By combining search terms relating to genre, year, mood, lyrics and track names, tailored sounds creates the playlist best suited to you.
+By combining search terms relating to genre, mood, and track names, tailored sounds creates the playlist best suited to you.

 List of search functions: